wevm/viem/site/op-stack/guides/withdrawals.md

 })

-// Build parameters to prove the withdrawal on the L2. const proveRequest = await publicClientL2.buildProveWithdrawal({
+// Build parameters to prove the withdrawal on the L2. const proveArgs = await publicClientL2.buildProveWithdrawal({
   output,
   withdrawal,
 })

-// Prove the withdrawal on the L1. const proveHash = await walletClientL1.proveWithdrawal(proveRequest)
+// Prove the withdrawal on the L1. const proveHash = await walletClientL1.proveWithdrawal(proveArgs)

 // Wait until the prove withdrawal is processed. const proveReceipt = await publicClientL1.waitForTransactionReceipt({